mciwing/mciwing.github.io/docs/programming/data/retrieval.md

     Let's walk through the URL construction step by step:

     1. `api_url` is the base URL of the API.
-    2. `coin_id` is the identifier of the cryptocurrency we want to retrieve data for.
+    2. `coin_id` :fontawesome-solid-arrow-right: `pepe-cash` is the
+        identifier of the cryptocurrency we want to retrieve data for.
 We have already requested all cryptocurrency identifiers with the `/assets` endpoint.
 A couple of identifier entries are in the response, formatted as a table (the `id` column).
-    3. `endpoint` contains the endpoint name we want to access, in this particular case :fontawesome-solid-arrow-right: `/assets/pepe/history`.
+    3. `endpoint` contains the endpoint name we want to access, in this particular case :fontawesome-solid-arrow-right:
+        `/assets/pepe-cash/history`.
     4. `query_params` stands for *query parameters* which are additional parameters that are passed to the server.
 Think of a `Python` function with parameters that are used for fine-grained control.